azdavis/rjsonnet/README.md

 1. Click "Run and Debug" (by default, the triangular play button with bug on the left).
 1. Click the triangular play button by "extension" (you may need to select it from the drop-down).
 Another VS Code will pop up, with the extension enabled.
 1. Open that VS Code on a folder with Jsonnet files.
-1. Ensure other Jsonnet-related extensions like [Jsonnet LSP][other-ext] are disabled.
+1. Ensure other Jsonnet-related extensions like [Jsonnet LSP][carl] are disabled.
 1. Try out the IDE features like inline diagnostics and go-to-def.

 ## Credits

-I took a lot of inspiration from the existing [Jsonnet LSP][other-ext] extension, but I wanted to try doing it myself, in Rust, from scratch, specifically for IDEs.
+I took a lot of inspiration from the existing [Jsonnet LSP][carl] extension, but I wanted to try doing it myself, in Rust, from scratch, specifically for IDEs.
 I had already done so with Standard ML in [Millet][millet].

 ## License